cambridge-cares/TheWorldAvatar/Deploy/stacks/Chile/README.md

         ./stack.sh rm chileViv4 -v

+## Additional features

-### Step 8.
-In the code folder you can find useful queries to be runned in the adminer.
+### 1. In the code folder you can find useful queries to be runned in the adminer.

-### Step 9.
-To activate all the options of Geoserver.
+### 2. To activate all the options of Geoserver.
 * In the following file:

   TheWorldAvatar/Deploy/stacks/dynamic/stack-manager/inputs/config/services/geoserver